AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 ## Infrastructure requirements

-Snomio is a reasonable lightweight application, and consists of two parts
+Snomio is a reasonably lightweight application, and consists of two parts

 - the ticketing system
 - the product authoring features